A Long History of Effective Advocacy…

 Pharmacist Provider Status & Reimbursement for Clinical Services

-Provider Status and promoting the role of pharmacists in providing patient care remains CPhA’s top priority.
-CPhA fought hard to pass SB 493 achieving provider status and an expanded scope of practice for pharmacists in California.
+Provider status and promoting the role of pharmacists in providing patient care remains one of CPhA’s top priorities.
+CPhA fought hard to pass SB 493 (Ch.
+469, 2013) achieving provider status and an expanded the scope of practice for pharmacists in California.
 The success of SB 493 is something that all pharmacists should be proud of; but we are not done yet.
 There is still much work to be done and CPhA will see provider status through to ensure that pharmacists can be reimbursed for those services.
 Learn more about all of CPhA’s provider status activities here.

 Influence of Health Plans and PBMs on Pharmacy Practice

-Pharmacists need to be able to focus as much time as possible on providing care to their patients and ensuring the accurate dispensing operations of a pharmacy, while minimizing time spent dealing with health plan and PBM red tape.
-Prior authorization, step therapy, and other utilization controls do have a legitimate purpose in healthcare, but they should not unnecessarily burden pharmacists or serve as a distraction from providing quality, timely care.
-CPhA reviews the thousands of bills introduced each year in the legislature and plays a significant role in eliminating or minimizing potentially burdensome impacts on pharmacists, supporting and improving policies that provide efficiencies for pharmacists, and limiting the influence of health plans and PBMs on the practice of pharmacy.
+Pharmacists need to be able to focus as much time as possible on providing care to their patients and ensuring the accurate dispensing operations of a pharmacy, while minimizing time spent dealing with health plans and PBM red tape.
+Prior authorization, step therapy and other utilization controls do have a legitimate purpose in healthcare, but they should not unnecessarily burden pharmacists or serve as a distraction from providing quality, timely care.
+CPhA is working to eliminate or minimize potentially burdensome impacts on pharmacists, supporting and improving policies that provide efficiencies for pharmacists, and limiting the influence of health plans and PBMs on the practice of pharmacy.